-We put together a list of the best Front Range Colorado MTB trails, these are all easily accessible for the city and offer a great workout and even better scenery.
+We put together a list of the Best Mountain Bike Trails in Colorado, these are all easily accessible for the city and offer a great workout and even better scenery.
 Get on them now while temperatures are in your favor as these rides mid-summer can be brutal.

 Ridgeline Open Space Mountain Bike Trail

 At only a couple years old, Ridgeline Open Space is one of the newest trails in the area.
 If you’re looking for smooth, fast, flowy single speed-friendly singletrack, you should make it a point to head down to Castle Rock for an afternoon on this nearly fifteen-mile network of trails.